Dr Åke Olsson Foundation for Hematological Research

 Upon special request, the grant may be used to pay the applicant’s salary.

-The application must contain a research plan of maximum 15 000 charachters (approximately 4 A4-pages), a popular scientific summary in Swedish (approximately 1,500 characters), ethical considerations and a budget.
+The application must contain a research plan of maximum 15 000 charachters (approximately 4 A4-pages), a popular scientific summary in Swedish (approximately 1,500 characters), ethical considerations and a budget where indirect costs must also be stated.

 The following attachments should be enclosed: